Registration is closed but interested students are welcome to come by for a tour or to observe a class.

 During the summer we will have “try-it” classes, workshops and auditions.

-The summer schedule will be available in May.
+The summer schedule is available now.

 See registration and fees page to learn about our fees that are based on family income.

 We believe that dance lessons are life lessons.
 From an early age, our students are able to grasp the value of being a responsible and respectful member of society, someone who is accountable, is able to get along with others, has a disciplined work ethic, a refined etiquette, a graceful attitude and a confident demeanor.
 Many of the values young students learn as part of our thoughtfully crafted arts program are character traits needed for a successful and satisfying life.
 As educators, we believe these lessons are just as important as the arts education we provide, and we develop our programs with this in mind.